Luzifer/twitch-bot/wiki/Events.md

 ## `timeout`

-Moderator action caused a user to be timeouted from chat.
+Moderator action caused a user to be timed out from chat.

 Fields:

 - `channel` - The channel the event occurred in
 - `duration` - The timeout duration (`time.Duration`, nanoseconds)
 - `seconds` - The timeout duration (`int`, seconds)
-- `target_id` - The ID of the user being timeouted
+- `target_id` - The ID of the user being timed out
-- `target_name` - The login-name of the user being timeouted
+- `target_name` - The login-name of the user being timed out

 ## `title_update`